syntasso/instruqt-kubecon/11-bonus-deploy-operator-to-kubernetes/assignment.md

 With this operator deployed to Kubernetes you can now use it in the same way as when it was deployed locally.

-For example, you can create a new Website resource, or patch the existing one.
+For example, create a new Website resource, or patch the existing one.
 The big difference is that to see te logs you need to use the following Kubernetes command:

 ```
 kubectl --namespace demo-system logs deploy/demo-controller-manager